Origins of the American Civil War: Southern fears of modernization

 According to historian James M. McPherson, exceptionalism applied not to the South but to the North after the North ended slavery and launched an industrial revolution that led to urbanization, which in turn led to increased education, which led to various reform movements, especially abolitionism, gaining strength.
 The fact that seven immigrants out of eight settled in the North (and the fact that most immigrants viewed slavery with disfavor), compounded by the fact that twice as many whites left the South for the North as vice versa, contributed to the South's defensive-aggressive political behavior.
 The Charleston Mercury wrote that on the issue of slavery the North and South "are not only two Peoples, but they are rival, hostile Peoples."
 As De Bow's Review said, "We are resisting revolution....
 We are not engaged in a Quixotic fight for the rights of man....
 We are conservative."

 Allan Nevins argued that the Civil War was an "irrepressible" conflict, adopting a phrase from Senator William H. Seward.
 Nevins synthesized contending accounts emphasizing moral, cultural, social, ideological, political, and economic issues.
 In doing so, he brought the historical discussion back to an emphasis on social and cultural factors.
 Nevins pointed out that the North and the South were rapidly becoming two different peoples, a point made also by historian Avery Craven.
 At the root of these cultural differences was the problem of slavery, but fundamental assumptions, tastes, and cultural aims of the regions were diverging in other ways as well.
-More specifically, the North was rapidly modernizing in a manner threatening to the South.
+More specifically, the North was rapidly modernizing in a manner some perceived as threatening to the South.
 Historian McPherson explains: